mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/Basics.md

 ### Machine Code
 It is a set of instructions that is processed by the CPU.

+### Notes
+- Every application must contain a main method which is the entry point of the application
+- By convention, the name of the main class(a class that contains the main method) should match the name of the file that holds the program.
+- Every Java program must have a class definition that matches the filename (class name and file name should be same).

 ### Primitive and Non-Primitive Data Types
 Primitive data types are the predefined data types.
 They specify the size and type of standard values.
 There are 8 primitive data types namely byte, short, int, long, double, float, boolean, char.
 When a variable is stored, it is stored in the stack.
 When a variable is copied, changes made to copied variable will not reflect changes in the original variable.